Ever seen a woman who has that certain je ne sais quoi—a woman with something special yet seemingly indefinable about her that makes her stand out?

 - Wear a great jacket.
 It could be a jacket with a striking pattern (think: images of birds, words, or exaggerated flora).
 It could be one with bright colors, or it could mix a neutral color with a non-neutral color like camel and bright orange, or brown and turquoise.

 - Choose a larger, more distinctive handbag.
-If you wear totes, make your next one an exaggerated shape or one in an unusual pattern or color.
+If you wear totes, make your next one an exaggerated shape or one in an unusual pattern or color.3. .Try a hat.
+Hats are great conversation starters, because they’re so unusual.

 - Add sparkle.
 Find a way to add some sparkle, particularly if you typically wear casual separates,.
 Add a bold necklace or pair of earrings with crystal or other shiny detail.
 Wear a flat with a metallic finish, plus details like bows or buckles.